EmadAghaei/voting/README.md

 # Voting
 Voting app.
 Spring Security, Spring MVC, Firestore

-You can deploy it via application server like tomcat.
+You can deploy it via an application server like tomcat.